sogame/danger-plugin-toolbox/docs/utilities.md

 Project ID where the pull request will be merged into (shorthand for `danger.github.pr.base.repo.id`).

+### targetRepoUrl

+Project repository url where the pull request will be merged into (shorthand for `danger.github.pr.base.repo.html_url`).

 ### sourceBranch

 Branch name where the pull request is being send from (shorthand for `danger.github.pr.head.ref`).